ahnpj/security-operations-workflows/digital-forensics-and-evidence-analysis/windows-artifact-analysis-using-wfa-pecmd-and-jumplistexplorer/workflow-execution.md

 The tools used during execution included:

-- **Windows File Analyzer (WFA)** — used to parse and review Windows shortcut files.
-- **PECmd** — used to parse Prefetch files and search for keyword matches across Prefetch artifacts.
-- **JumpList Explorer** — used to review Jump List artifacts and identify application-related user activity.
-- **Windows Command Prompt** — used to execute PECmd commands.
+- Windows File Analyzer - A forensic analysis tool used to examine Windows shortcut (.LNK) files.
+A shortcut file is a small file created by Windows that points to another file, folder, or program.
+Although shortcuts are commonly used to provide quick access to items on a system, they can also preserve useful information such as file names, file paths, timestamps, and locations where files previously existed.
+Investigators use WFA to extract and review this information.
+- Prefetch Explorer Command Line - A command-line forensic utility used to examine Windows Prefetch (.pf) files.
+Prefetch files are automatically created by Windows when applications run and are primarily intended to help programs start faster.
+From a forensic perspective, Prefetch files are valuable because they can provide evidence that a program executed on a system, how many times it executed, when it last executed, and what files or directories it referenced during execution.
+- JumpList Explorer - A forensic analysis tool used to examine Windows Jump Lists.
+A Jump List is a Windows feature that keeps track of files, folders, documents, and websites recently accessed through a specific application.
+For example, Microsoft Word may maintain a list of recently opened documents, while Microsoft Edge may maintain information about recently visited websites.
+JumpList Explorer allows investigators to review this activity and identify resources that a user interacted with through specific applications.

 The artifacts examined in this workflow would normally be extracted from locations within a forensic image.
 For example: